saverecs/SaverECS/README.md

 		2)	The header file (for eg controller.h) should also include the declaration of the controller function as shown below:

-				datatype controller(INPUT_VAL* iv, RETURN_VAL* rv);	//here the return datatype can be void, e.t.c.
+				datatype controller(INPUT_VAL* iv, RETURN_VAL* rv);	//here the return datatype can be void, etc.
 			Note that we assume all controller program begin with the function name as "controller()" just like a C/C++ program begin with the function main().

 		3) We also assume that the definition of the function follows the following usual pattern as reflected below.
-Note that we pass the arguments as reference variables, so we do not use the return statement to return the paramter.
+Note that we pass the arguments as reference variables, so we do not use the return statement to return the parameter.

 				#include "controller.h"	//contains the structure declaration as shown in 1) and 2) above.

 				void controller(INPUT_VAL* input, RETURN_VAL* ret_val) {

-					local varaible declaration
+					local variable declaration
 					============================
 						datatype v1,v2, ...., vn;

-					retrieving values from the input varaibles onto the local variables
+					retrieving values from the input variables onto the local variables
 					====================================================================
 					v1 = input->plantVarName;
 					v2 = input->otherControllerVarName

 					performing the logic of the controller program
 					====================================================================
-					actual calculation and taking logical decisions, etc
+					actual calculation and taking logical decisions, etc.

 					....

 					Finally, update the computed values to the output variable and changing the current state of the controller(input variables) in the data structures
 					==============================================================================================================================================
 					ret_val->outputVarName = vn;
-					input->otherControllerVarName = vj;	//e.t.c.,
+					input->otherControllerVarName = vj;	//etc.,

 				}